Home Care Instructions

 - Healing tissues tend to turn all kinds of different colors before they become pink again, this is the normal part of the healing process.
 It’s extremely important that you do no pull your lip out of the way to examine the surgical area, the delicate stitches may become dislodged and your gums may not heal the way they should.
 It is also important to keep your fingers and tongue from poking around the surgical area, we don’t want to disrupt the healing process.

-Please call us at North Vancouver Office Phone Number 604-986-4141 with any question and remember that your first post-operative appointment will be 2 weeks after surgery.
+Please call us at Dr. Natalia Evans Inc. Phone Number 604-986-4141 with any question and remember that your first post-operative appointment will be 2 weeks after surgery.